mnaboti/DevOps/README.md

 4. Access to the platform and monitoring tools used.

 ## Submission
 All the artefacts above should be available on your private Github repository that you will share a link to for assessment.
-For grading, grant the repository access to **mwotila[at]gmail[dot]com**
+For grading, grant the repository access to **mwotila[at]gmail[dot]com**.
+#
 The deadline for submissions is Tuesday, March 7, 2023 5PM CAT.
 Ensure that all the commits are in before the deadline.